silkemaes/MACE/docs/src/example/index.rst

-Training a MACE model
+Examples
 #####################

-This tutorial shows how to train a MACE model.
+On this page shows tutorials on how to train a MACE model and how to test a trained model.

 .. toctree::
    :maxdepth: 2

    run.ipynb
+   load&test.ipynbs